Join an international network of young leaders creating lasting impacts at home and abroad.

 Funding for Scholars

-Outbound Scholars: Funding is available for 18 outbound Canadian students from VIU to participate in three month international field internships with existing partners or organizations in the QES eligible countries between 2018 - 2021.
+Outbound Scholars: Funding is available for 20 outbound Canadian students from VIU to participate in three month international field internships with existing partners or organizations between 2018 - 2021.
 The new application packages will be available in September 2018, with a deadline to apply in late Fall 2018.

-Inbound Scholars: Scholarships will be distributed to three inbound international students from our partners in Belize and Tanzania to complete their graduate degrees at VIU, as well as three inbound short-term scholars from QES eligible countries for research placements at VIU Centres & Institutes, between 2018 - 2021.
+Inbound Scholars: Scholarships will be distributed to three inbound master's degree seeking students from our partners in Belize and Tanzania to complete their degrees at VIU, as well as three inbound short-term scholars from QES eligible countries for research placements at VIU Centres & Institutes, between 2018 - 2021.

 The Canadian Queen Elizabeth II Diamond Jubilee Scholarships (QES) is managed through a unique partnership of Universities Canada, the Rideau Hall Foundation (RHF), Community Foundations of Canada (CFC) and Canadian universities.
 This program is made possible with financial support from the Government of Canada, provincial governments and the private sector.